zcash/sapling-mpc/README.md

 ## What should I do?

-1. Send an email to jiangyuanshu@tron.network to apply to participate in MPC.
+1. Send an email to Brown.Jiang@tron.network to apply to participate in MPC.
 Please introduce yourself in the email.

 2. TRON will send you an email about the time for you to participate in MPC.